Lighthouses of Equatorial Guinea

 view matches the white tower seen in the lower right quadrant of a 2005 aerial

-view of the town, but the tower appears only as a small white spot in Bing's satellite
+view of the town, but the tower is barely visible (just below a large tree) in Bing's satellite

 lighthouse guides ships northeastward into the port of Cogo, on the Río